Importance: Caring

 Yitzhak Benbaji agrees that this may happen in some cases but denies that it can be generalized.
 According to him, this type of case contrasts with other cases of things that lack importance to a person independent of the person's conscious attitude towards them.
 For example, a person might care about their deeply damaged relationship with their spouse.
 This caring attitude might be based on wrong beliefs about how negatively a split would affect them, meaning that both partners would be better off without it.
 In this case, the relationship is not important to the person even though they care about it.
 A similar case involves a person who, following the health advice of a charlatan, starts caring a lot about avoiding a certain type of food.
 But as it turns out, this food has no health impact whatsoever in this case and is therefore objectively unimportant to the person.
 This way, it is possible to distinguish caring from importance: a person may care about something even though this thing is unimportant since it has no impact on the person's well-being.
 The opposite is also possible: something may have an impact on the person's well-being but they may be unaware of this impact and therefore do not care about the thing.
 This corresponds to the difference between actually needing something and merely believing that one needs it.
 Ideally, the two coincide: people care about what is important to them.

 The relation between caring and importance is also central to Ernst Tugendhat's later philosophy.
 He holds that there is a natural human tendency to take oneself and one's goals too important, i.e. to care too much about various personal issues that lack the corresponding objective importance.
 He thinks that a form of spiritual development is necessary to overcome this problem and associates it with mysticism and religion.
-It consists in a gradual move to a more realistic perspective about one's personal unimportance in the world as a whole.
+It consists of a gradual move to a more realistic perspective about one's unimportance in the world as a whole.